meronmkifle/Inspire-tiral-MSc-paper/README.md

 # Inspire-tiral-MSc-paper

-Codebook for descriptive analysis and building prognostic models for Preeclampsia using placental biomarkers as continous values Vs bianry cuttoff values.
+Codebook for descriptive analysis and building prognostic models for Preeclampsia using placental biomarkers as continous values Vs binary cuttoff values.

 ## License